 3.1 The multi-hierarchical and multi-axial structure of SNOMED CT®

 The SNOMED CT® concepts belong to a system of concepts arranged in a series of generic (IS-A) hierarchies according to the semantic areas (or concept fields according to Terminological Science) to which they belong.
 The concepts are hierarchically structured and include areas of medical or clinical information such as Body Structure, Clinical Findings, Procedures, Substance and others.
 Terms that represent concepts related to non-clinical information required for patient health records are also included.
-They may occur in hierarchies such as Event, Environment or geographical location or Physical object:
+They may occur in hierarchies such as Event, Environment or Geographical location or Physical object: